December 21. Kazinform's timeline of major events

 EVENTS

-1868 – Akmola region is established comprising five districts, including Akmolinsk, Omsk, Petropavlovsk, Kokshetau and Sarysu.
+1868 – Akmola region is established consisting of five districts, including Akmolinsk, Omsk, Petropavlovsk, Kokshetau and Sarysu.

-1991 – The Alma-Ata Declaration is signed by leaders of Russia, Ukraine, Belarus, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, and Uzbekistan, joining the CIS.
+1991 – The Alma-Ata Protocols, the founding declarations and principles of the Commonwealth of Independent States (CIS) are inked by leaders of Russia, Ukraine, Belarus, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, and Uzbekistan, joining the CIS.

 1995 – The Embassy of the Republic of Kazakhstan opens its doors in Tel-Aviv, Israel.